 - A. Overload assignments must be approved in advance by the Provost or designee.
-No Bargaining Unit Member shall be required to accept an overload assignment. - B. Whenever a faculty member agrees to overload teaching, the Dean shall provide the faculty member written confirmation that the overload assignment has been approved prior to teaching the course. - C. The opportunity to teach an overload course shall be offered equitably among bargaining unit members based upon the academic discipline or subject area, required credentials, and experience, as determined by the Department Chairperson. - D. Any contractual hours above twenty-four (24) for tenured, tenure-track, or continuing contract or thirty (30) contractual hours for full-time instructors (non-tenure-track) assigned for the academic year shall also be considered overload. - E. For the purpose of calculating overload, faculty members hired mid-academic year or on an approved leave of absence shall be presumed to have had a workload of twelve (12) contractual hours, or fifteen (15) contractual hours for full-time instructors, for any academic term they are absent. - F. All overload compensation will be based on a twenty-four (24) contractual hour year for tenured, tenure track and continuing contract Bargaining Unit Members and a thirty (30) contractual hour year for full-time instructors (non-tenure track).
-Visiting faculty will be based on twenty-four (24) contractual hours.
+No Bargaining Unit Member shall be required to accept an overload assignment. - B. Whenever a faculty member agrees to overload teaching, the Dean shall provide the faculty member written confirmation that the overload assignment has been approved prior to teaching the course. - C. The opportunity to teach an overload course shall be offered equitably among bargaining unit members based upon the academic discipline or subject area, required credentials, and experience, as determined by the Department Chairperson. - D. Any contractual hours above twenty-four (24) for tenured, tenure-track, or continuing contract or thirty (30) contractual hours for full-time instructors (non-tenure-track) assigned for the academic year shall also be considered overload. - E. For the purpose of calculating overload, faculty members hired mid-academic year or on an approved leave of absence shall be presumed to have had a workload of twelve (12) contractual hours, or fifteen (15) contractual hours for full-time instructors, for any academic term they are absent.

-- Professor\$1,425 per credit hourAssociate Professor\$1,350 per credit hourAssistant Professor\$1,225 per credit hourSr.
-Instructor\$1,150 per credit hourInstructor\$1,025 per credit hour - G. Compensation for overload will be a standard credit-hour rate by rank (not including stipends or other adjustments), as follows:
+- F. All overload compensation will be based on a twenty-four (24) contractual hour year for tenured, tenure track and continuing contract Bargaining Unit Members and a thirty (30) contractual hour year for full-time instructors (non-tenure track).
+Visiting faculty will be based on twenty-four (24) contractual hours. - G. Compensation for overload will be a standard credit-hour rate by rank (not including stipends or other adjustments), as follows:

+Professor \$1,425 per credit hour

+Associate Professor \$1,350 per credit hour

+Assistant Professor \$1,225 per credit hour

+Sr. Instructor \$1,150 per credit hour

+Instructor \$1,025 per credit hour